Yarden-Ankonina/flip-streak/PRD.md

 ### 3.1 The Coin

 - **Visuals**: A standard meshStandardMaterial using the maps defined in 2.2.
+- **Geometry**: Coin must have visible width/thickness (edge/rim) - not a flat paper-like appearance.
+The coin should appear as a 3D cylinder with distinct faces and edge.
+- **Initial State**: Coin always starts face-on showing the heads side (or last coin state if available).
 - **Interaction**: The coin reacts to the light source as it rotates.
 - **State**: The coin has a binary state (Heads/Tails) determined by the final rotation (Euler angles) relative to the floor plane.

 ### 3.2 Physics & Interaction (The "Thumb" Feel)

-**Interaction Model (Pokemon TCG Coin Style):**
+**Interaction Model:**

-- **Touch & Drag (Panning)**:
+- **Touch & Drag (Translation)**:
-  - User can touch and drag the coin to rotate it in 3D space on all axes
+  - User can touch and drag the coin to move it sideways (X/Y translation)
-  - This allows viewing the coin from different angles (like holding and rotating it)
+  - Coin follows finger movement directly (1:1 position mapping)
+  - **Does NOT rotate the coin** - only translates its position
+  - Coin remains face-on to camera during dragging
-  - **Does NOT start flipping** - this is just for inspection/positioning
+  - **Does NOT start flipping** - this is just for positioning
-  - Coin follows finger movement directly (1:1 rotation mapping)
-- **Flick Up (Flip Trigger)**:
+- **Swipe Up (Flip Trigger)**:
-  - User flicks upward with thumb to initiate the flip
+  - User swipes upward with thumb to initiate the flip
-  - The speed of the flick determines the rotational impulse applied
+  - The speed of the swipe determines the rotational impulse applied
-  - Only upward flicks trigger the flip animation
+  - Only upward swipes trigger the flip animation
   - Coin spins/flips in 3D space with physics-based motion
+- **Physics Simulation**:
+  - Coin always falls using physics (gravity + ground collision)
+  - Realistic physics simulation for every flip
+  - Coin settles naturally on the ground plane
+  - Physics should feel heavy and substantial (not like a piece of paper)
+  - Damping values should be tuned to give the coin weight and momentum
+  - Focus on up/down (Y-axis) movement with minimal rotations
+  - Reduced overall impulse for more controlled flips
+- **Landing Physics**:
+  - Coin must land on the floor at a fixed point (back of screen, same Z position)
+  - Gravity applies during flip animation (coin falls down)
+  - Coin moves back in Z direction as it falls toward landing position
+  - When coin reaches ground level (Y=0), all physics stop and coin settles
+  - After landing, coin automatically returns to center position
+- **Double-Click/Tap to Skip**:
+  - User can double-click or double-tap during the flip animation
+  - Immediately skips the physics simulation and shows the result
+  - Useful for impatient users who want instant results
+  - Still maintains streak counter accuracy
 - **Haptics**: (Via Capacitor Haptics Plugin)
   - Light vibration on "touch start" (when panning).
   - Heavy vibration on "flick trigger".